Alphina18/casus_c_groep1/README.md

    - Von Bertalanffy Growth: dV/dt = c * V^(2/3) - d * V
    - Gompertz Growth: dV/dt = c * V * ln(V_max / V)\
    - StochasticGompertzGrowth  ΔV=c⋅Vln( V_max/V )Δt+σ⋅V Δt⋅ϵ(t)
+   - CombinedModel dV/dt = c * V^(2/3) - d * V

-New StochasticGompertzGrowth arikel:
+##### New StochasticGompertzGrowth arikel:
 https://iopscience.iop.org/article/10.1088/1742-6596/1366/1/012018/

-2. Visualization:
-   - The script plots all models on a single figure to compare their behavior over time.
-   - Each plot includes a title, labeled axes, gridlines, and a legend for clarity.
+##### CombinedModel:
+The model is used to describe the growth of a population in a limited environment.
+The model is a combination of the Von Bertalanffy growth model and the logistic growth model.
+The Von Bertalanffy growth model describes the growth of a population in an unlimited environment, while the logistic growth model describes the growth of a population in a limited environment.

+#### Visualization examples:
+In the included file(use_case.ipynb) there is some example data and visualization examples with it.
+It includes 3 different visualizations.
+One has all the models available in one plot for easy comparison.
+The other one an seperate plot for each model.
+The last one is a table with the AIC, BIC and AICc values for each model, it's in the order of ascending BIC value.

-3. Example Data:
+#### Example Data:
-   - Includes example time (`ts`) and value (`Vs`) data for real-world comparisons.
+   - Can be found in the use_case.ipynb and the data folder.

-Requirements:
+### Requirements:
 - Python 3.x
 - Libraries:
   - matplotlib
   - numpy
   - random
+  - pandas
+  - scipy.optimize
+  - math
+  - skopt

-How to Run:
+### How to Run:
 1. Ensure the required libraries are installed.
-Use `pip install matplotlib numpy pandas`
+Use `pip install matplotlib numpy pandas random scipy.optimize math skopt` to install them if necessary.
 2. Run the script in a Python environment:
    ```bash
    python code.py